September 25, 2020; revised April 11, 2022

 The Opposite of a “Vegetative State” – Living Without Memory

-4. Now, let us discuss a few people who were unfortunate to face a different set of problems due to a third region of the brain located close to the middle of the brain.
+4. Now, let us discuss a few people who were unfortunate to face different problems due to a third region of the brain located close to the middle of the brain.
 As we can see from the first figure above, the limbic system lies underneath the neocortex and sits above the brain stem/cerebellum area.

 - The limbic system is the “emotional center” of the brain because it controls emotions.
 It has several components, including the hippocampus, amygdala, and thalamus.